mrkaleArduinoLib/gbj_serial_debug/README.md

 #### Debug macros
 - **SERIAL\_TITLE(s)**: Flashes input string and prints it on the separate line with EOL, e.g., `SEND_TITLE("Start")`.
 - **SERIAL\_ACTION(s)**: Flashes input string and prints it on the separate line without EOL.
 It is useful when another printing on the same line is expected, e.g., by waiting on connection and signaling it by dots.
+- **SERIAL\_ACTION\_VALUE(s)**: Flashes input string and prints it on the separate line without EOL but with value separator.
+It is useful when another printing on the same line is expected.
 - **SERIAL\_ACTION\_END(s)**: Continues by flashing input string to the recent line without prefixing the string but with new line.
 It finishes an action.
 - **SERIAL\_ACTION\_END\_CHAIN(s)**: Continues by flashing input string to the recent line without prefixing the string as well as new line.
 It finishes an action with possibility to continue in chaining.
 - **SERIAL\_VALUE(k, v)**: Flashes and prints the first string parameter (key) and follows it with second parameter (value) with EOL, e.g., `SEND_VALUE("Value", 85)`.
 The macro adds colon and space after the first parameter and forms key-value pair output.